ACA mandate gone, but a few states still require coverage

 Backers argued the mandate was needed to spread risk widely among people both sick and healthy.
 And they pointed out the ACA had key protections built in for those with lower incomes, including subsidized insurance plans and an expansion of the Medicaid program.

 Government figures released in December showed the number of people enrolled in ACA coverage for 2019 through HealthCare.gov fell from 8.8 million to 8.5 million.
-But the drop was smaller than experts had forecast, suggesting the threat of fines may be a less decisive factor in personal insurance decisions than previously thought.
+But the drop was smaller than experts had forecast, suggesting the threat of fines may be a less-decisive factor in personal insurance decisions than previously thought.
 Premiums have largely remained stable as well.

-Massachusetts has achieved coverage rates as high as 97.5 percent since the health care overhaul signed by then-Republican Gov. Mitt Romney, which served as a model for the Affordable Care Act.
+Massachusetts has achieved coverage rates as high as 97.5 percent since the health-care overhaul signed by then-Republican Gov. Mitt Romney, which served as a model for the Affordable Care Act.
 The state mandate requires adults to carry insurance that meets a set of minimum standards and exempts people for whom available insurance options are deemed “unaffordable.”
-The state tax penalty for noncompliance is generally set at half the lowest cost plan available to an individual through the state’s health insurance marketplace.
+The state tax penalty for noncompliance is generally set at half the lowest cost plan available to an individual through the state’s health-insurance marketplace.

 “Massachusetts has led the way on keeping consumers covered on health insurance and part of that has been the individual mandate,” said Hannah Frigand, an associate director of Health Care for All, a nonprofit that is helping state officials get the word out that coverage is still required despite the federal change.

 In New Jersey, where about 800,000 residents have insurance through the ACA or expanded Medicaid, the 2019 individual mandate carries a penalty of 2.5 percent or $695 per taxpayer, whichever is greater.
-Democratic Gov. Phil Murphy announced in September that rates for the individual health insurance market would drop by an average 9.3 percent in 2019, attributing the decline to the state’s new coverage mandate.
+Democratic Gov. Phil Murphy announced in September that rates for the individual health-insurance market would drop by an average 9.3 percent in 2019, attributing the decline to the state’s new coverage mandate.

 While efforts that began in several other states to develop an individual mandate later stalled, they could pick up again in the new year, advocates said.